tannerhelland/PhotoDemon/README.txt

 * PhotoDemon is missing menu icons for some of its more obscure functions.
 Most of the current icons come from the free Crystal and Tango icon sets.
 If you're capable of designing menu icons with a similar visual style, I'd love to showcase your work.
-* Send me an email and let me know how PhotoDemon's worked for you.
+* Send me an email and let me know how you use PhotoDemon.
 I love to hear from users.
   Even if it's a single word - "Thanks!"
 I'd love to hear it.
 Get in touch at: tannerhelland.com/contact